Shogi: Equipment

 The characters inscribed on the reverse sides of the pieces to indicate promotion may be in red ink, and are usually cursive.
 The characters on the backs of the pieces that promote to gold generals are cursive variants of 金 'gold', becoming more cursive (more abbreviated) as the value of the original piece decreases.
 These cursive forms have these equivalents in print: 全 for promoted silver, 今 for promoted knight, 仝 for promoted lance, and 个 for promoted pawn (tokin).
 Another typographic convention has abbreviated versions of the original values, with a reduced number of strokes: 圭 for a promoted knight (桂), 杏 for a promoted lance (香), and the 全 as above for a promoted silver, but と (a hiragana symbol for the syllable "to") for tokin.

-The suggestion that the Japanese characters have deterred Western players from learning shogi has led to "Westernized" or "international" pieces which use iconic symbols instead of characters.
+The suggestion that the Japanese characters have deterred Western players from learning shogi has led to the development of different "Westernized" or "international" pieces which use more recognizable western style chess symbols instead of characters.
+Other piece designs include representations of the piece movements along with the kanji.
 Most players soon learn to recognize the characters, however, partially because the traditional pieces are already iconic by size, with more powerful pieces being larger.
-As a result, Westernized pieces have never become popular.
-Bilingual pieces with both Japanese characters and English captions have been developed as have pieces with animal cartoons.
+Bilingual pieces with both Japanese characters and English captions or letters have also been developed as have pieces with animal cartoons.

 Setup and gameplay

 Shogi starting setup; Black (at bottom) moves first.

-Each player sets up friendly pieces facing forward (toward the opponent).
+In a regular game, each player sets up friendly pieces facing forward (toward the opponent).